apache/seatunnel/docs/en/contribution/contribute-plugin.md

     }
 }
 ```
-The `getPluginName` method is used to identify the plugin name.

 - The `getPluginName` method is used to identify the plugin name.
 - The `@AutoService` is used to generate the `META-INF/services/org.apache.seatunnel.BaseSparkSource` file